noster002/get_next_line/README.md

 # get_next_line
 42 School - Level01

+This function reads from a file descriptor and sets the pointer to the next line on each return.

 ## Usage

-### Requirements
-The function is written in C language and thus needs the gcc compiler and some standard C libraries to run.

-Instructions
-1. Using it in your code

 To use the function in your code, simply include its header: